 - Try to plan any trips so you travel at what would be baby’s usual nap time.
 Many babies find it easier to drift off to sleep when they are in motion, so this may be beneficial and you get a longer nap from it.

-- Try to put your baby to sleep for at least one nap in a cot or travel cot, so that he doesn’t get so used to falling asleep in the car that it becomes the only way he will nod off.
+Try to put your baby to sleep for at least one nap in a cot or travel cot, so that he doesn’t get so used to falling asleep in the car that it becomes the only way he will nod off.
+Remember to use your SnoozeShade to create a more serene environment!

 - Having a travel cot, carrycot or moses basket you can take with you will help your baby sleep, as it will feel and smell familiar.